 oikodespotein— present tense; standard procedure) is a fairly strong word.
 It signifies to be the ‘master’ of a house, to ‘rule’ a household, ‘manage’ family affairs (Thayer, p.
 439).
 The passage cannot be employed, of course, to cancel the role relationship taught elsewhere (e.g., Ephesians 5:22ff), but it does recognize that women have domestic skills that men do not possess.
 The wise husband will recognize this and cooperate with his wife, the result being a contented home.
 Lenski well noted that: ‘This is the domain and province of woman, in which no man can compete with her.
 Its greatness and its importance should ever be held up as woman’s divinely intended sphere, in which all her womanly qualities and gifts find full play and happiest gratification’ (p.
 676).
 It is somewhat surprising at how many commentators slide lightly over this phrase” (Before I Die – Paul’s Letters to Timothy and Titus, 146-147).

 For example, suppose a business owner dies and the family business falls to his widow.
 May she continue to operate the business?
 Few, I suspect, would argue that she may not.
-The issue would be how she does it (i.e., her disposition and demeanor).
+The issue then becomes how she handles herself (i.e., her disposition and demeanor).